February 5, 2021 Posted In Personal Injury

 When unattached to pain and suffering damages, emotional distress can be pursued in the following two types of claims:

 A great deal of evidential and documented support is needed in order to be successful with an emotional distress claim.
 For example, medical reports from a doctor or psychologist, the severity of the initial incident and the length of time you’ve been experiencing distress, as well as testimony from both family and experts on how your life has been impacted.

-Most victims will require the help of a personal injury lawyer to prove emotional distress damages, since it can be a subjective area.
+Most victims will require the help of a personal injury lawyer in San Bernardino to prove emotional distress damages, since it can be a subjective area.

 Personal injury lawyers at Hanson & Mouri, we focus on representing victims and their families who have been wrongfully injured as a result of another’s careless or intentional conduct.
 Whether it is physical, emotional, or both, we will help you obtain the compensation you deserve.
 Call (951) 688-0006 to schedule a free consultation today.